By Bryan Boggiano

 The Americans took him to a hospital in Weimer, where doctors gradually fed him and rebuilt his strength.
 They started with baby food, then hot cereal.

 After getting discharged from the Weimer hospital, Haller moved to another hospital in Brussels.
 After that hospital stay, he moved to a villa where he recovered alongside three other Holocaust survivors.
 He remained friends with them.

 While in Belgium, Haller also slowly learned to walk again.
 Having only two toes made it difficult, and to this day, he requires special shoes to walk.

 In 1947, he moved to the United States, where he worked and lived with an uncle on a farm in New Brunswick, New Jersey.

-But while Haller liked his new life in the United States, he wanted something different from the farm.
+But while Haller enjoyed his new life in the United States, he wanted something different from what farm life had to offer.

 “ I didn’t like the chickens, he said.
 “I was a city boy.”

-He met his wife, Lore, there, and the two married on Christmas Day 1949.
+While there, he met his wife, Lore, and the two married on Christmas Day 1949.